Twispay/magento1.x/README.md

 ## Installation
 The easiest way of installing our module is by visiting the [official module page](https://marketplace.magento.com/twispay-twispay-tpay.html).
 Alternatively, you can check out our [installation guide](#) for detailed step by step instructions.
-1. Login to the official Magento webssite and [login](https://account.magento.com/customer/account/login)
+1. Login to the official Magento website and [login](https://account.magento.com/customer/account/login)
 2. Access the [marketplace](https://marketplace.magento.com/)
 3. Search for the **twispay** keyword
 4. Open [Twispay Credit Card Payments](https://marketplace.magento.com/twispay-twispay-tpay.html) for **Magento 1**